bsnacks000/aiodal/README.md

 ### Updating

-To make `Book` an updateable table, we inherit it from `dbentity.UpdateableD`, with which we implement `update_stmt` method with relevant business logic to update a single record.
+To make `Book` an updateable table, we inherit it from `dbentity.Updateable`, with which we implement `update_stmt` method with relevant business logic to update a single record.
 The `update_stmt` method takes a `transaction` object with connection to db.

 ```python